 Light

-Daily, photosynthetically active radiation (PAR) was estimated from fluorescein decay rate over a twenty-four hour period following methods in D. R. Warren, Keeton, Bechtold, & Rosi-Marshall (2013). fluorescein dyes were prepared by diluting to 400 g L-1 with DI water and buffering with 40 g L-1 of aquarium salt.
+Daily, photosynthetically active radiation (PAR) was estimated from fluorescein decay rate over a twenty-four hour period following methods in Bechtold et al. 2012, Warren, (2013), and Kaylor et al. 2017.
+The solution of dye to be added to the vial was prepared with a concentration of 400 g L-1 fluoroscein and 40 g L-1 of aquarium salt as a buffering agent.
 Once the dye was prepared, we filled 3.7mL glass vials and stored them in the dark until deployment.
 At each study reach hree replicate vials were deployed every five meters on the streambed, and retrieved twenty-four hours later.
-Because fluorescence of fluorescein changes with temperature (Bechtold, Rosi-Marshall, Warren, & Cole (2012)), vials were left in the dark until they reached room temperature. fluoresence was then measured using a fluorometer (Turner Designs, San Jose, California), and the twenty-four hour decay rate was converted to daily photosynthetically active radiation (PAR) using the relationship in (D. R. Warren, Collins, Purvis, Kaylor, & Bechtold (2017)).
+Although photo-decay rates are independent of temperature, the fluorescence of fluorescein does changes with temperature at the time of measurement (Bechtold, Rosi-Marshall, Warren, & Cole (2012)); therefore, after collection vials were left in the dark until they reached room temperature.() Fluorescence was then measured using a fluorometer (Turner Designs, San Jose, California), and the twenty-four hour decay rate was converted to daily photosynthetically active radiation (PAR) using the relationship in (D. R. Warren, Collins, Purvis, Kaylor, & Bechtold (2017)) that was developed for streams in this area.

 Chlorophyll a

 In each study reach, three ceramic tiles (15 cm x 15cm) were placed every 10 meters and left for 4 weeks before they were collected to allow periphyton communities to establish.
-Tiles were placed in riffle sections at a depth of 10-25 cm to keep them from silting over.
-All tiles were deployed in mid-July, and the tiles were deployed at the control and treatment reaches of each stream at the same time to keep within unit measures consistent.
-After collection, tiles were kept in the dark, submerged in water for two hours to avoid potential photosaturation issues with the in situ chlorophyll a measurements Chlorophyll a (abbreviated as Chl a for the remainder of this text) concentrations were then quantified using a BenthoTorchTM (BBE Moldaenke GmbH), a portable field instrument used for the quantification of chlorophyll a fluorescence.
+Tiles were placed in riffle sections at a depth of 10-25 cm to keep them from accumulating silt.
+All tiles were deployed in mid-July, and the tiles were deployed at the control and treatment reaches of each stream at the same time.
+After collection, tiles were kept in the dark, submerged in water for two hours to avoid potential photosaturation measurement issues that arise with the use of in situ chlorophyll a measurement tools (Kaylor et al. 2018).
+Chlorophyll a (hereafere “Chl a”) concentrations were then quantified using a BenthoTorchTM (BBE Moldaenke GmbH), a portable field instrument used for the quantification of chlorophyll a fluorescence.

 Benthic Invertebrate Sampling

-Three benthic invertebrate samples were taken at each stream reach at meters 15, 45 and 75, or the closest area with non-boulder substrate.
-Samples were collected once per year over the course of one week using a Surber sampler with a .09 m2 sampling area.
+Three benthic invertebrate samples were taken in each stream reach at meters 15, 45 and 75.
+In each year, all invertebrate samples were collected within a week of each other using a Surber sampler with a .09 m2 sampling area.
 Substrate was disturbed to a depth of approximately four inches for one minute.
 The sample was then preserved in 95% ethanol for identification and enumeration in the lab.
+Samples were collected in the ----- week of July in 2017 and the ---- week of July in 2018

+Benthic invertebrate samples were sorted and processed following methods of Kaylor et al. (2017a, and 2017b).
 In the lab, the three benthic samples per reach were combined into a single pooled sample for each reach.
 The pooled sample was then subsampled using a Caton tray.
 Squares 130 the area of the Caton tray were randomly sampled until the cutoff of 300 individuals or greater was reached.
 Benthic invertebrates were then identified down to genus or the lowest taxonomic unit (LTU) for cryptic taxa such as Chironomidae primarily using Merritt, Cummins, & Berg (2008).
 Counts from subsamples were then converted to densities using the following formula:

 13*s*0.09